DevExpress-Examples/blazor-theme-switcher/Readme.md

 # How to implement a Theme Switcher in Blazor applications

 This example demonstrates how to create a Theme Switcher as in [DevExpress Blazor Demos](https://demos.devexpress.com/blazor/) and apply the selected theme to an application dynamically.
-The example contains solutions both for server-side and client-side Blazor.
+The example contains solutions both for Blazor Server and Blazor WebAssembly.
+Note that these solutions target .NET 5.0.

 This Theme Switcher offers the standard Bootstrap theme, [3 DevExpress Bootstrap themes](https://github.com/DevExpress/bootstrap-themes), and [21 Bootstwatch themes](https://bootswatch.com/).